 This section contains instruments developed for IAR evaluations of differential response (DR) pilot and demonstration projects in Missouri, Minnesota, Ohio, and Nevada by IAR senior analysts Gary Siegel and Tony Loman.
 To avoid redundancy, generic or most recent versions of the instruments have been posted here.
-While these instruments are copyrighted by the Institute of Applied Research they are freely available for public sector use; but they may not be sold in whole or part.
+All listed instruments are freely available for public sector use; but they may not be sold in whole or part.
 The instruments are in pdf format.
 To view them you must have Adobe Reader or another program capable of reading PDF files installed on your computer.
 If you have questions or comments about the instruments, email us (see the Contact IAR page) and we will make every effort to answer questions or assist you.
 Methodological notes related to these evaluations and more general research issues will be added to this section, and we welcome feedback.
 For background on these instruments and the DR projects in which they were used, the reader is directed to the Papers and Reports section of the website.

 DR Family Questionnaire.
 Survey instrument used to obtain feedback from experimental and control/comparison group families in evaluation studies of differential response pilot projects.
 The survey was sent to families shortly after their CPS case had closed.
 Families always received a stipend for completing and returning the survey.